Rafael Nadal: 2013: Two majors, five Masters, return to No. 1

-In August, Nadal won a close semi-final match in Montreal against Djokovic and won the final over Milos Raonic in straight sets.
+In August, Nadal won the Canadian Open.
 He won his 26th Masters title in Cincinnati beating John Isner in the final.
-He won his 4th hard court title of the year, defeating Djokovic in the US Open final in four sets to achieve the Summer Slam and clinch the US Open Series.
-He became only the third player in history, after Patrick Rafter and Andy Roddick, to win all three events in succession.
-This granted him $3.6 million in prize money, the most money earned by a male tennis player at a single tournament.
+He won his 4th hard court title of the year, defeating Djokovic in the US Open final to achieve the Summer Slam and clinch the US Open Series.
+This granted him $3.6 million in prize money, the most money earned by a man at a single tournament.

-Nadal helped Spain secure a Davis Cup World Group place for 2014, beating Sergiy Stakhovsky and winning a doubles win with Marc Lopez.
+Nadal helped Spain secure a Davis Cup World Group place for 2014, beating Sergiy Stakhovsky and winning a doubles with Marc Lopez.
 In October, he reached the final of the China Open and regained the No. 1 ranking.
-In the final, he was beaten by Djokovic in straight sets.
+In the final, he was beaten by Djokovic.
 He lost in the Shanghai semis to Del Potro.
 In November, at the ATP Finals in London, he secured the year-end No. 1.
-He beat David Ferrer, Stan Wawrinka, and Tomáš Berdych in the round-robin and Roger Federer in the semis before losing in straight sets to Djokovic in the final.
+He beat Federer in the semis before losing in straight sets to Djokovic in the final.